princeladdak/code-optimization-methods/README.md

 ###Language-independent optimization

 * __Re-arranging Expressions__ : More efficient code for the evaluation of an expression can often be produced if the operations occuring in the expression are evaluated in a different order.
-Classic example is Horner's rule [12]
+Classic examples are Horner's Rule [12],  Karatsuba Multiplication [13], and fast complex multiplication [14].

 * __Constant Substitution/Propagation__ : Many times an expression is under all cases evaluated to a single constant, the constant value can be replaced instead of the more complex and slower expression (sometimes compilers do that).